Mengmi/deepfuturegaze_gan/README.md

 Run "+pami/computeAUCAAEAdversarialSALICON_holly.m" to evaluate the performance of SALICON model on future frames.

-One can easily generalize modify the directory to test on other datasets.
+One can easily generalize by modifying the directory to test on other datasets.

 ### Saliency on videos
 This includes AWSD and OBDL.